identity-box/mnemonic-passphrase/README.md

 It can be use in the code or as CLI.

 > The code is based on existing work.
 Initially, I extracted the part I needed for our [Identity Box app](https://github.com/identity-box/identity-box/tree/master/workspaces/idapp/src/crypto).
 Unfortunately, the time passed and I do not remember anymore where was the original repo.
+I tried to search, but it turns out there is a lot (like really a lot) of similar code on GitHub.
 If you happen to know, please let me know, and I will be happy to include the reference.

 ## Code